sympodius/haiverin.scot/content/tech/why-i-built-this-website-in-hugo/index.md

 ## Dynamic Generation
 These sites are more complicated to create, and usually require a database and language processor on the server (which often costs more money).
 However, these sites have the ability to update themselves based on content from other sources (such as other sites or the site's visitors).
 This makes it easier to serve content for a specific user, and to have all the content on the site dynamically refactor itself and provide relevant "You might also like..." links to other pages as they are added.

-The benefits to this system are that it produces sites that are easier to update (you can often add single items of content through the site itself without needing to update the whole site and upload it manually).
-The sites are more dynamic, allowing content to be pulled in from their visitors and other sources, menus and links automatically update to display new content, and content can be customised for each visitor.
+One benefit of this system is producing sites that are easier to update (you can often add single items of content through the site itself without needing to update the whole site and upload it manually).
+The sites are also more dynamic: content can be pulled in from visitors and other sources; menus and links can automatically update to display new content; and content can be customised for each visitor.

-The downsides are that these sites are less secure (requiring you to spend time patching the site software).
+The downsides are numerous.
+Sites are less secure (requiring you to spend time patching the site software).
 If you use third party sources or visitor content then you must monitor what content appears on your site.
 Dynamic sites are generally complicated to set up, and they usually cost more because of the databases and other server features that they rely on.
-These sites also tend to load more slowly because they need to generate their content on the fly.
+These sites also tend to load more slowly because they need to generate their content on-the-fly.
 Depending on how good your server is, this could make the site a lot less fun for your readers to use.

 ## Static Generation
 Between static creation and dynamic generation we have a middle ground.
 Statically generated sites are generated in one go before they are uploaded to a server.
 The idea here is to make the sites easier to update, but not require the databases and server scripting languages of dynamic generators.
 Once the site is uploaded, it will appear the same for each visitor with no auto-generated content.

-The benefits then are ease of updating, menu systems and other links being automatically created, no requirement for databases or fancy server features, generally secure, and fast to load.
+The benefits then are: ease of updating; menu systems and other links being automatically created; no requirement for databases or fancy server features; generally secure; and fast to load.

 The downsides are that the sites are less dynamic than fully dynamically generated sites, and they aren't tailored to each visitor.